-Deletes the file or directory specified by path.
+Deletes the file or directory specified by path, raising exn:i/o:filesystem if the file or directory cannot be deleted.
 If path is a directory, then delete-directory/files is first applied to each file and directory in path before the directory is deleted.
-If path cannot be deleted, the exn:user exception is raised, otherwise void is returned.
+The return value is void.